saitaiky/notebook/docs/docs/crypto/development/eth.md

 ### Libraries

+Here are some Javascript libraries that I found it handy when developing smart contracts.

 - `Ethers` is a very it's a great library for interacting with the Ethereum blockchain.
 - `Hardhat` is going to be our development environment.
 It's what's going to allow our project to compile contracts and to deploy contracts. hardhat can also initialize our solidity contracts for us and get the project rolling so it can do a little bit of that boilerplate,